 I hope this information helps you to get started creating your own Amazon ads for KDP quickly and easily!
 As time goes on you will start making sales and learning more about ads.
 You’ll then be able to increase your spending and try different methods.

 Canva – I use this daily for banners on my blog, creating pins for Pinterest, logos and book covers, interiors and more.
-In fact, I couldn’t do without it!
+I couldn’t do without it!

 Book Bolt – Create KDP covers and interiors with ease.
 Get 20% off at checkout with my code: suefoster